Video: Move-in day for the Class of 2017

 There are a number of hotels in the general vicinity of campus.
 The College recommends the Hilton Garden inn (1100 South Avenue, 718-477-2400) and Hampton Inn Suites (1120 South Avenue, 718-477-1600) as they offer discounted rates for College guests.
 Please call the hotel directly to use the rate.

 Housing is required for all full-time students admitted as a residential student during their time as a student at Wagner College.
-Housing Lottery occurs during the spring semester and each student is responsible for submitting applications for each academic year.
+Room Selection occurs during the spring semester and each student is responsible for submitting applications for each academic year.

 Resident students will be assigned a room and roommate in Harborview Hall based off of information provided in the New Student Form.
-Housing assignments and roommate contact information will be made available during the second week in January,Residents are not permitted to change their housing assignment during Room Freeze, the first two weeks of the semester.
+Housing assignments and roommate contact information will be made available on July 15th,Residents are not permitted to change their housing assignment during Room Freeze, the first two weeks of the semester.

 ID/Parking Decal distribution for traditional students will take place Thursday, August 22nd, 2013 9:00AM-12:00PM and 1:00PM-2:00PM and in the Public Safety Office from 2:30PM to 4:00PM.